The Cold Brew Craze

 A cold brew has a very smooth and silky taste because the cold water extracts less acids from the coffee beans.
 The decrease in acids helps mute bitter and sour notes.
 The increase in steep time also adds to the rich and heavy body typical of cold brews.
 If you've ever had an iced coffee that tasted watered down, you're going to love this method.

-The decrease in amount of acids found in a cold brew also makes it an excellent choice for those with sensitive stomachs.
+The decrease in amount of acids found in this drink also makes it an excellent choice for those with sensitive stomachs.

 Cold brew doesn't have to be a science experiment either.
 In just three simple steps you'll be sitting in your backyard drinking some of the best coffee you've ever made.
 Give it a try for now.